cubicflow/cubicflow/_pages/process.md

 <br>

-With agile you can iterate through a number of ideas and concepts, before honing in on a particular solution or tech stack.
-We use this '10x' phase to explore an array of diverse ideas, perspectives, and design solutions.
-Focusing on the strongest answers helps define the project's Minimal&nbsp;Viable&nbsp;Product.
+Our process gives us the ability to iterate through a number of ideas before honing in on a particular set of solutions.
+We use this '10x' phase to explore diverse concepts, perspectives, and ultimately design solutions.
+Focusing on the strongest answers also helps us more clearly define the Minimal&nbsp;Viable&nbsp;Product.

 <br><br>